CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 us to specify a bandwidth parameter that controls the amount of smoothing.
 This functionality is provided in the ``smoothed_hazard_`` and ``hazard_confidence_intervals_`` methods.
 (Why methods?
-They require an arguement representing the bandwidth).
+They require an argument representing the bandwidth).

 There is also a ``plot_hazard`` function (that also requires a ``bandwidth`` keyword) that will plot the estimate plus the confidence